docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 #### Description

-When true, you can set the `enabled` attribute value.
-Generally, this is true if the user interface displays an eyeball icon for this property; it is true for all layers.
+When `true`, you can set the `enabled` attribute value.
+Generally, this is `true` if the user interface displays an eyeball icon for this property; it is `true` for all layers.

 #### Type